No products in the cart.

 One of the best perks for us and many plants in spring is having more light.
 But with more sunlight, your houseplants need more water frequently.
 In addition, the daylight hours increase from winter to spring, and warmer temperatures impact the plants watering needs.

 Still, you do not want to overwater your houseplants with the seasons changing, leading to root rot.
 Instead, we recommend gradually increasing your watering.
-Keep an eye on the soil to see if it is dry, and if you see a leaf, curl water your plants as needed.
+Keep an eye on the soil to see if it is dry, and if you see a leaf, curl up your plants as needed.

 If you find the potting mix remains wet, lessen the water.
 If your plants stand in direct sunlight, you can add rocks on top of the soil to help retain moisture.
-Alternatively, you can move your houseplants to a spot receiving bright indirect light.
+Alternatively, you can move your houseplants to a spot receiving bright, indirect light.

 The best time in spring to summer to water plants is in the morning or early in the evening.
 At this time of the night, the temperature is more relaxed, and water does not evaporate quickly.